hexa-org/policy-mapper/docs/HexaAdmin.md

 ![Hexa](https://hexaorchestration.org/wp-content/themes/hexa/img/logo.svg)

-# Hexa Console Tool
+# Hexa CLI Tool

-The Hexa console tool uses the Hexa SDK to provision access policy to administrative APIs such as Amazon Verified Permissions, and Google Cloud Bind.
+The Hexa CLI tool uses the Hexa SDK to provision access policy to administrative APIs such as Amazon Verified Permissions, and Google Cloud Bind.

 ## Adding an Integration